I-Al-Istannen/MiMaInterpreter/README.md

 This program is an interpreter for the MiMa (Minimal Maschine), which is basically a very, very simplified model of a Von-Neumann machine.

-This program focuses on interpreting MiMa assembly, and mostly ignores how the machine is actually implemented in hardware.
+This project focuses on interpreting MiMa assembly, and mostly ignores how the machine is actually implemented in hardware.

 ## Features